lucasluc4/lucasluc4/README.md

 ### Hi, I'm Lucas Maia 👋 :bowtie:

-Hi!
 First of all, welcome to my Github page.

-### @lucasluc4

-Let me try to introduce myself and to present you with my repositories.
+:computer: I'm a Software Engineer